 Too much?
 If you can’t realistically add that much to your monthly savings goal, where can you lower some expenses?
 Instead of having meals out or picking up take-out foods frequently, could you cook at home more often?
 Could you have movie or game nights at home instead of going out for entertainment?

-Put the money you’re saving to cover your unpaid months in a separate savings account that you can withdraw funds from without penalty.
-If you may be tempted to tap the fund, then choose to put the account in a bank that’s not conveniently located, and don’t set up easy online access.
+Put the money you’re saving to cover your unpaid months in a separate savings account so you can withdraw funds from without penalty.
+If you think you may be tempted to tap the fund throughout the year, then choose to put the account in a bank that’s not conveniently located.
+And don’t set up easy online access.

 3. Be frank with older children